-If, after having asked for help, you suspect that you have found a bug in Cassandra, you should report it by opening a ticket through the Apache Cassandra JIRA.
-Please provide as much details as you can on your problem, and don’t forget to indicate which version of Cassandra you are running and on which environment.
+If, after having asked for help, you suspect that you have found a bug in Cassandra, you should report it by opening a ticket through the Apache Cassandra JIRA tracking system.
+Please provide as much detail as you can on your problem.
+Don’t forget to indicate which version of Cassandra you are running and on which environment.

 To report a vulnerability for Cassandra, contact the Apache Security Team.